Mweru/Aviation-Accidents-Project-1/README.md

 2. We should ensure we utilize IMC weather condition aircraft instruments.
 3. Consider aircraft types that have 2 or more engines since the acciedent rate is lower.

-In summary, aircraft accidents can cause aircraft damage leading to fatal injurie.
+In summary, aircraft accidents can cause aircraft damage leading to fatal injuries.
 Therefore, as a company it is our responsibility to take the neceassary steps to mitigate the risks.

 ## Additional Information and resources